-- As part of the introduction to each new RE topic, teachers review what the children know already and identify what children would like to learn, to inform the programme of study so that it takes account of children's interests. - In each lesson, children are guided towards the learning intention through the use of success criteria.
-The LI and success criteria are shared at the beginning of the lesson and reviewed by children at the end.
+- As part of the introduction to each new RE topic, teachers review what the children know already and identify what children would like to learn, to inform the programme of study so that it takes account of children's interests. - In each lesson, children are guided towards the learning intention by following the steps of the lesson.
+The LI is shared at the beginning of the lesson and reviewed by children at the end.
 They are subsequently used by the teacher during the assessment and review of children's work and are used to identify individual target areas. - Teachers aim to provide a teaching environment, which encourages children to share, question, to reflect and to empathise. - Teachers will use a mixture of teaching styles, including whole class, group, paired and individual. - Wherever possible, religious education lessons will be related to the life experiences of the pupils.
-Active learning in RE will include practical first-hand experiences, e.g. through the use of artefacts, visits to places of worship and relevant learning outside the classroom, visitors to school with specialist knowledge and expertise and first-hand accounts. - Teachers will seek to help children to acquire skills in the use of secondary resources, such as the internet, libraries etc. - Teachers aim to ensure that the classroom ethos is such that all children's opinions are encouraged and valued. - Teachers will ensure that their classroom is a place where religious education is active, positively welcomed and reflective of the current learning in the subject. - A working wall will be used to support and celebrate learning, throughout each unit of work and this will also be used to support the acquisition of key knowledge and the accurate use of key vocabulary. - The children have access to the necessary resources, to further their own independent learning e.g. artefacts, books, etc.
+Active learning in RE will include practical first-hand experiences, e.g. through the use of artefacts, visits to places of worship and relevant learning outside the classroom, visitors to school with specialist knowledge and expertise and first-hand accounts.

+- Teachers will seek to help children to acquire skills in the use of secondary resources, such as the internet, libraries etc. - Teachers aim to ensure that the classroom ethos is such that all children's opinions are encouraged and valued. - Teachers will ensure that their classroom is a place where religious education is active, positively welcomed and reflective of the current learning in the subject. - If space allows, a working wall will be used to support and celebrate learning, throughout each unit of work and this will also be used to support the acquisition of key knowledge and the accurate use of key vocabulary.
+In all cases, key vocabulary will be shared each lesson.

+The children have access to the necessary resources, to further their own independent learning e.g. artefacts, books, etc.